-As we sat at a round table in the cafeteria, our distinguished Old Testament Bible professor, Dr. John H. Walton, asked, “Can I tell you a secret?”
+As we sat at a round table my college’s cafeteria, our Old Testament Bible professor asked, “Can I tell you a secret?”
 The handful of young men at the table, myself included, nodded and huddled in close to hear the juicy information about to be revealed.

 Slowly and confidently, he quietly stated, “I don’t do devotions.”